On Emergency Gear

 Protection

-You need a weapon, whether it’s a firearm or something else I’ll leave it up to you.
-This weapon will help you stay safe, but also procure things if you really can’t get to a safe place.
-You have your plan, and if you are smart, you have supplies at your destination, however, you might need to procure them before you get there.
+You need a weapon.
+Whether it’s a firearm or something else, I’ll leave that up to you.
+That weapon helps you stay safe, but it can also help you procure things if you cannot get to a safe place.
+You have your plan, and if you are smart, you have supplies waiting at your destination.
+Still, you may need to acquire things before you get there.
 Have a weapon.
-Even a flashlight can be used as a weapon.
+Even a flashlight can be used as one.

 A Way To Get Into Things

-As you are getting to your destination, maybe you run out of food, or you need medical care, or you need to get gas, or… Most likely these things will be locked behind doors, padlocks, fences, etc. Having the tools to open things (and knowing how to use them) is a must.
-Simple things work the best.
+As you move toward your destination, maybe you run out of food, need medical care, need gas, or need shelter.
+Most likely, those things will be locked behind doors, padlocks, gates, or fences.
+Having the tools to open things, and knowing how to use them, is a must.
+Simple tools usually work best.

 Navigation